-.Members of the Neenah Police Department shall notify the appropriate county department or licensed child welfare agency when, during the course of their duties, they have reasonable cause to suspect that a child has been abused or neglected; when they have reason to believe that a child has been threatened with abuse or neglect that will occur; or when they receive a report of such abuse or neglect.
+Members of the Neenah Police Department shall notify the appropriate county department or licensed child welfare agency when, during the course of their duties, they have reasonable cause to suspect that a child has been abused or neglected; when they have reason to believe that a child has been threatened with abuse or neglect that will occur; or when they receive a report of such abuse or neglect.
 This applies in circumstances that include (Wis.
 Stat. § 48.02; Wis.
 Stat. § 48.981):

-- (a) Cases in which a caregiver is suspected of abuse or neglect or of threatened abuse or neglect of a child. - (b) Cases in which a caregiver is suspected of facilitating or failing to take action to prevent the suspected or threatened abuse or neglect of a child. - (c) Cases in which it cannot be determined who abused or neglected or threatened to abuse or neglect a child. - (d) Cases in which there is reason to suspect that an unborn child has been abused or there is reason to believe that an unborn child is at substantial risk of abuse. - (e) Cases where the child has been involved in sex trafficking or prostitution. - (f) Cases involving a violation of Sexual Intercourse or Sexual Contact under s.
-940.225, 948.02, 948.025, or 948.085. - (g) Cases involving a violation of Sexual Exploitation of a Child. s.
-948.05.
+- (a) Cases in which a caregiver is suspected of abuse or neglect or of threatened abuse or neglect of a child. - (b) Cases in which a caregiver is suspected of facilitating or failing to take action to prevent the suspected or threatened abuse or neglect of a child. - (c) Cases in which it cannot be determined who abused or neglected or threatened to abuse or neglect a child. - (d) Cases in which there is reason to suspect that an unborn child has been abused or there is reason to believe that an unborn child is at substantial risk of abuse. - (e) Cases where the child has been involved in sex trafficking or prostitution.